akuma-Dhruv/akuma-dhruv/README.md

 </a>
 <br></br>
 - 🌱 I’m currently learning javaScript <br>
-- 👯 I’m looking to collaborate on Any android project
+- 👯 I’m looking to collaborate on Any android project <br>
-- 😁 FUn Fact: lets connect and have some humour over code!
+- 😁 FUn Fact: lets connect and have some humour over code! <br>

 <p align="center">
 <a href = " ">